exercism/blog/posts/oversubscribed-tracks.md

 Solving this is far from trivial, but we believe we have some good solutions that will make things better (see our [recent blog post](https://exercism.io/blog/whats-next-for-exercism-aug-2019) for details).
 However, these will all take time to implement, and there is a very real problem today.

-We've therefore decided to add an "Oversubscribed" mode to tracks, where when the median wait time for core exercises becomes too long, we:
+We've therefore decided to add an "Oversubscribed" status to tracks, where when the median wait time for core exercises becomes too long, we:
 - Only allow students joining a track to use Practice Mode, not Mentored Mode
 - Stop students in Practice Mode from requesting mentoring on their solutions (they can continue to use Practice Mode independently)